Technical & Industrial Division

 Frei, William J, AAS, Professor

-Gehring, Lonny, BS, Associate Professor
+Gehring, Lonny, BS, Professor

 Hiebert, Sterling, Assistant Professor